|Policy Title||Code of Conduct|

 Biocon and its employees must ensure that the company does not receive any proceeds of criminal activities, as this can amount to the criminal offence of money laundering.
 Employees involved in engaging/contracting with vendors or customers must not simply assume relevant third-party screening has already taken place; failure to check or update screenings periodically may put company and its employees at risk.

-Assets and Financial Records
+7.Books and Records

 The Company shall prepare and maintain its accounts in accordance with applicable accounting and financial reporting standards of the country in which the company conducts its business.
 Company records provide valuable information about the business and evidence our actions, decisions and obligations.
 Procedures and processes must be in place to ensure that underlying transactions are properly authorized and accurately recorded.
 There shall be no willful reporting of untrue statement, omissions, material misstatement, no hidden bank account and hidden funds.